carbonati/chowder-implementation/README.md

 #### Multi-layer Perceptron (MLP) Classifier
-The last piece of the architecture is to optimize the interaction between the top and bottom instances by passing them into a MLP with the form,
+The last piece of the architecture is to optimize the interactions between the top and bottom instances by passing them into a MLP with the form,

 ```python
 self.classifier = nn.Sequential(